rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Threading Model

-eMMC HAL is not thread safe.
+The interface is not required to be thread-safe.

 Any module which is invoking the eMMC HAL api should ensure calls are made in a thread safe manner.